backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 <h2><center>Bivariate Analysis</center></h2>

 To predict whether a student will either pass or fail, I need to define a threshold for G3.
-The minimum passing grade in the U.S. is typically considered to be a D-, so in our case, a 12/20 is the minimum passing grade.
+The minimum passing grade in the U.S. is typically considered to be a D-, so in our case, a 12/20 is the threshold for a minimum passing grade.
 *(In this section the target labels are pass or fail, but in following sections they will just be 0's and 1's.)*